-There are three different types of display panel you can choose when choosing the best 1440p 144Hz game monitor, but that doesn’t mean there’s a single panel type that’s the best.
-Instead, each display panel comes with some advantages – and some disadvantages – that make them appropriate for different types of gaming.
+There are three different types of display panel you can choose when considering the best 1440p 144Hz game monitor for you, but you should first note that there is objectively no single best panel type overall.
+Instead, each display panel comes with its own advantages – and disadvantages – which make them appropriate for different types of gaming.

-- If you want the best gaming monitor for online multiplayer, the best case is for TN panels.
+- If you want the best gaming monitor for online multiplayer, the best choice would be TN panels.
 A TN panel emphasizes responsiveness, and the best models have no problem reaching concurrent 1440p 144Hz performance.
-Despite those immediate advantages of a TN panel, it also happens to be the cheapest panel type around.
+Besides these immediate advantages of a TN panel, it also happens to be the cheapest panel type around.
 The one downside is that a TN panel is bad at practically everything else.
-Color reproduction, maximum brightness, and viewing angles are weaker than those offered by an IPS or VA panel.
+Color reproduction, maximum brightness, and viewing angles are all weaker than those offered by an IPS or VA panel.

 Response time is the second major factor in determining a monitor’s performance.
-Whereas a 1440p refresh rate tells you how many times a screen will reload, this metric indicates the time it takes for the monitor to change from gray to white and back again.
-Faster times let you see your opponent more quickly.
-It’s critical in online gaming, but it’s going to be less important if you tend to prefer more slow-paced or single-player games.
+While a 1440p refresh rate tells you how many times a screen will reload, this metric indicates the time it takes for the monitor to change from gray to white and back again.
+Faster response times can help you see your opponent more quickly, making it critical for online gaming.
+It’s therefore going to be less important if you tend to prefer more slow-paced or single-player games.

 For single-player gamers, times of 5 milliseconds will be more than adequate.
 But smaller numbers are always better for competitive gamers.
 1 to 2 milliseconds should meet the needs of most gamers, but the best models can actually respond in a half millisecond.